 Symptoms of an Ankle Fracture

-Symptoms of ankle fracture may include pain at the area of the fracture, significant swelling, blistering, bruising, and the inability to walk.
+Symptoms of an ankle fracture may include pain in the area of the fracture, significant swelling, blistering, bruising, and the inability to walk.
 If you have a fractured ankle you may be able to walk but should avoid this because it may worsen the injury.
 Other symptoms may include: